How do I claim any tax back?

 To make a claim for a refund of tax overpaid on a purchased life annuity, you should follow the guidance in the tax basics section on how to claim tax back on savings income.

-The time limits for claiming back overpaid tax are set out in the tax basics section.
+The time limits for claiming back overpaid tax are set out in tax basics.

 What can I do if I am too late to make a claim for repayment?

-There is information on what to do if you are too late to claim a repayment according to the normal time limits in the tax basics section.
+There is information on what to do if you are too late to claim a repayment according to the normal time limits in tax basics.

 Where can I find more information and examples?

-There is more information on how to claim a refund of tax in the tax basics section of this website:
+There is more information on how to claim a refund of tax in the tax basics section: